Lightning Damage Coverage: What Home Insurance Pays For

 Find your best options in less than 2 minutes

-A single lightning strike can cause tens of thousands of dollars in damage to your home's structure, electrical system, and electronics — often in less than a second.
+A single lightning strike can cause tens of thousands of dollars in damage to your home's structure, electrical system, and electronics in less than a second.
 The good news is that homeowners insurance almost universally lists lightning as a covered peril.
 But knowing that you're covered is very different from knowing how much you're covered for and where the gaps are.
+The latest 2025 data from the Insurance Information Institute shows the average lightning claim payout has surged to $26,616, up nearly 43% in a single year.

-This guide walks you through everything you need to know: what standard policies include, how electronics sub-limits work, when to add extra coverage, and the exact steps to file a winning lightning damage claim.
-We'll also cover practical prevention measures that can protect your home and potentially lower your premium.
+This 2026 guide walks you through everything you need to know: what standard policies include, how electronics sub-limits work, when to add extra coverage, and the exact steps to file a winning lightning damage claim.
+We'll also cover practical prevention measures that can protect your home and potentially lower your out-of-pocket losses.

 Key Pinch Points